Let the world go drifting by

-- Adaptation Distillation: Made for TV after the failure of Ralph Bakshi's The Lord of the Rings by a completely different studio.
+- Made for TV after the failure of Ralph Bakshi's The Lord of the Rings by a completely different studio.
 It attempts to adapt the work, with no reference to the previous two titles, which results in a very disjointed effort.
 But individual scenes like Éowyn's confrontation with the Witch-King are adapted almost word for word from the book.

 - At the end of the piece, Gandalf asserts that the Hobbits will grow taller with each generation and merge with the race of Men.
 This is not a Tolkien-derived idea, but purely from the scriptwriter.

-- Always Chaotic Evil: Averted.
-The cartoon goes where even the books didn't and actually humanizes the orcs to a degree.
+- Averted.
 The song, "Where There's A Whip, There's A Way" basically says that they fight because they're being made to, not because they want to.
 This suggests that only the higher-ranking orc officers are truly malicious and evil, whereas the rank and file are brutalized slaves.

 - During a Dream Sequence where the destruction of the ring is portrayed as an easy job, Frodo imagines himself and Sam encountering a troop of Orcs while smoking.
-Both parties wave amicably and go their separate ways; implying that Frodo believes there's some good in them and it's only Sauron's influence that makes them the way they are (this is rather in line with Tolkien's worldview, nobody's unremittingly, irredeemably evil).
+Both parties wave amicably and go their separate ways, implying that Frodo believes there's some good in them and it's only Sauron's influence that makes them the way they are (this is rather in line with Tolkien's worldview, where nobody's unremittingly, irredeemably evil).

 - Animesque: Virtually all the animators and one of the two character designers were Japanese, so this may actually be more half-Anime than pseudo-Anime Animesque.